gferrerass/facial_anonymization/README.md

-# Facial Anonymisation - ComfyUI Workflow
+# Facial Anonymisation

-Automated script for running a generative workflow with ComfyUI using advanced image generation models.
+Python application for facial anonymization through image generation, using ComfyUI as the processing engine with advanced generation models.

 ## Requirements